THE ALBERT SCHWEITZER FELLOWSHIP – NORTH CAROLINA

 *** Read a press release announcing the selection of the 2015-16 North Carolina Albert Schweitzer Fellows here. ***

-Founded in 1994, the North Carolina Schweitzer Fellows Program is one of eleven Schweitzer program sites across the U.S. dedicated to developing a pipeline of emerging professionals who enter the workforce with the skills and commitment necessary to address unmet health needs.
+Founded in 1994, the North Carolina Schweitzer Fellows Program is dedicated to developing a pipeline of emerging professionals who enter the workforce with the skills and commitment necessary to address unmet health needs.

 Lead by longtime Program Chair, Dr. Trisha White (1984 Lambaréné Schweitzer Fellow) and supported by several generous funders, Schweitzer Fellows in North Carolina—competitively chosen from health-focused graduate student applicants in a variety of fields—have worked tirelessly to address health disparities and the social determinants of health across the state.